phptek/silverstripe-exodus/docs/en/howto.md

 ```
 PhpTek\Exodus\Extract\StaticSiteContentExtractor:
   curl_opts_proxy:
-        hostname: 'my-gateway.co.nz'
+    hostname: my-gateway.co.nz
     port: 1234
 ```

 ## Next Steps

-Once the crawling is complete (A message will show in the CMS UI), you'll see all the URLs laid out underneath the connector in a tree hierarchy.
-The URL structure (i.e., where the slashes are) is used to build a hierarchy of URLs. (**TODO** this doesn't work - no hierarchy is displayed)
+Once the crawling is complete (a message will show in the CMS UI), you'll see all the URLs laid out underneath the connector in a tree hierarchy.
+The URL structure (i.e. where the slashes are) is used to build a hierarchy of URLs. (**TODO** this doesn't work - no hierarchy is displayed in the central CMS pane).

-Now it's time to write some CSS selectors to query different pieces of content foe the import.
-Go to the "Main" tab and click the "Add Schema" button.
+Now it's time to write some CSS selectors to query different pieces of content for the import.
+Go to the "Main" tab and selected the "Add Schema" button.

 Fill out the fields as follows: